 The two female Saudi athletes are Wodjan Ali Seraj Abdulrahim Shahrkhani in judo and 800-meter runner Sarah Attar.

 "A big inspiration for participating in the Olympic Games is being one of the first women for Saudi Arabia to be going," the 17-year-old Attar said in an IOC statement from her U.S. training base in San Diego.
 "It's such a huge honor and I hope that it can really make some big strides for women over there to get more involved in sport."

 The two athletes, who were invited by the IOC, were entered by the Saudi Arabian Olympic Committee by the July 9 deadline.

 "This is very positive news and we will be delighted to welcome these two athletes in London in a few weeks' time," Rogge said in a statement.

-The Gulf kingdom will also include female officials in their Olympic delegation for the first time, one of the officials said.
+The Gulf kingdom will also include female officials in their Olympic delegation for the first time.

 About 10,500 athletes are expected to compete in London, representing more than 200 national Olympic committees.

 "The IOC has been working very closely with the Saudi Arabian Olympic Committee and I am pleased to see that our continued dialogue has come to fruition," Rogge said.
 "The IOC has been striving to ensure a greater gender balance at the Olympic Games, and today's news can be seen as an encouraging evolution."

 Rights groups hailed the decision as a step forward for Saudi women in their quest for basic rights in a country that severely restricts them in public life.